Royal Victoria Place shopping centre

 RVP car park

-The Council is committing £9m to undertake a major refurbishment of the RVP car park that will improve the lighting, flooring and layout providing larger parking spaces for modern vehicles.
+The Council is committing £9m to undertake a major refurbishment of the RVP car park to improve the lighting, flooring and layout, providing larger parking spaces for modern vehicles.
 Work to refurbish and modernise the RVP car park is now underway.

 Car park solar